Truncation uncertainties for accurate quantum simulations of lattice gauge theories: Truncation Errors in Pure Gauge Theories

+We note that the magnitude of this correction term is controlled by the quantity $\epsilon_{\Lambda}$ defined as follows:

-Note that this expression depends on the overlap of the truncated eigenstate with the largest boson number kept in the truncated Hilbert space.
-To determine the scaling as the truncation is raised, this overlap will be determined by expanding perturbatively around a lower truncation $\Lambda_0$.
-Keeping only the leading terms in perturbation theory, the overlap is given by
+The RHS of \cref{eq:correction_term} depends on the overlap of the truncated eigenstate with the bosonic mode corresponding to the largest bosonic number kept in the truncated Hilbert space.
+To determine the scaling as the truncation is raised, we can determine this overlap by expanding perturbatively around a lower truncation $\Lambda_0$.
+First, we note that